Substance Use

 16. Have I ever asked someone close to me to lie about the amount I’ve been drinking?

-17. Have I ever told people I was ill when I missed events, but I was actually hungover?
+17. Have I ever told people I was ill when I missed events, but I was hungover?

 If you’ve answered yes to two or more of the above questions, there’s a good chance that you are misusing alcohol.
 Consider consulting a medical professional or recovery specialist.
 If you can be open about your drinking, they may be able to help you safely get on the path to sobriety.
-This is especially valuable since withdrawing from alcohol can be dangerous or even deadly if you try to stop on your own.

-Ways to Help a High Functioning Alcoholic in Your Life
+How to Help a Functioning Alcoholic

 If you’re not worried about your own alcohol use but you have a feeling that one of your family members or someone you love is a high-functioning alcoholic, you may want to step in to do what you can to help them.